 In many areas of our lives, knowing what to do is only part of the equation.
 For instance, I can have a perfectly sound understanding of how to add, subtract, multiply, and divide fractions, but if I encounter a story problem and can’t figure out which operation to use, my results are going to be less than ideal.

 The when is perhaps just as important as knowing what, and this is where the art and skill of practicing comes into play.
 Like, when is it helpful to engage in slow practice?
-When is it more helpful to engage in fast practice?
+When is it more helpful to engage in fast, at-tempo practice?
 When to use/not use the metronome?
 When to engage in/not engage in interleaved practice?
 When should we practice vs. when is it better to take a break?
 What should we working on anyway?
 Which are the biggest priorities?

 This begins to get into an area of practice tactics known as “self-regulation.”
 As in, what do the most effective practicers do to make sure they’re not being inefficient and simply banging their heads against a wall?